 About the program

-Women will be invited to start cervical screening from the age of 25 and continue screening until they are 74.
-Women aged 25-74 years with a normal screening history should have their first Cervical Screening Test 2 years after their last Pap test.
+Women and people are invited to start cervical screening from the age of 25 and continue screening until they are 74.

 National Cancer Screening Register

 Complete cervical screening histories are available from the National Cancer Screening Register.